lkirkwood/netdox/docs/functions.md

 + title — A title for the string.
 + content_type — The type of content in the string, used by the remote to control how it should be displayed.
 One of `html-markup`, `markdown`, `plain`.
 + value — The string to create.

+**table args**:
++ title — A title for the table.
++ columns — Number of columns in each row.
++ cells... — The value of the cells in the table.

 ---
 `netdox_create_node_plugin_data` — Creates some plugin data attached to a Node.